What are the countries with no taxes?

 Most countries (except the US and Eritrea) tax their subjects on a residential basis.
 This means that if you change your residency, it’s possible to change your tax status.

-There are two legal strategies that you can adopt so that you can pay zero tax based on residency:
+There are two legal strategies that you can adapt so that you can pay zero tax based on residency:

 - Become a resident of a territorial tax country that imposes only income taxes and other taxes on the income you earn within its borders (and that doesn’t have controlled foreign corporation (CFC) law, so you can retain profits within a corporation outside its borders, legally.